A guide for attending EES events

 Responsibility for the confidentiality and security of registration information lies with the registrant.
 If you believe that a third party has obtained details in an unauthorised manner, please notify the EES.

 The virtual event facility (Zoom) allows audio, video, questions, and chat during the event to be recorded.
-By joining an event, you automatically consent to such recordings.
+By joining an event, you automatically consent to such recordings for marketing and promotional purposes.

 By registering to attend an EES online event, you are expected to follow the guidance detailed above.
 Any disrespectful behaviour that distracts from the event will be dealt with as outlined above.